ForbesLindesay/authentication/docs/profile.md

 An image has a `url` for the original image, and may also have either a `size` or a `sizeParameter`.

 * `url` (required, `string`) - the fully qualified URL of the image.
-* `size` (optioanl, `numnber`) - the width/height of the image in pixels.
+* `size` (optional, `numnber`) - the width/height of the image in pixels.
 This can be used tos elect an appropriate image from the `images` array.
 If possible, a `sizeParameter` gives greater control, but not all providers offer this feature.
 * `sizeParameter` (optional, `string`) - If there is a size parameter, it can be provided as a query string argument to request the image at a specific size.

 Example Usage: